 We have discussed the major aspects of inheriting a property in India by NRIs and what follows next.
 To browse through more queries and doubts on NRI selling inherited property in India, you can visit our SBNRI Blog.

-There is no capital gains tax on inheritance of property in India.
+There is no capital gains tax on the inheritance of property in India.

 However, if you want to avoid capital gain taxes on sale of inherited property, you can opt for any of the following steps: